Banks lead FTSE retreat from 6-month highs

-NEW YORK A sell-off in Apple and other tech heavyweights dragged stocks down for a second session on Monday, while the dollar slipped ahead of the U.S. Federal Reserve meeting this week.

-LONDON Britain's top share index retreated from six-month peaks on Tuesday as euro zone debt woes prompted investors to take profits in banking stocks and rebalance portfolios in favor of high dividend payers.
+LONDON, Jan 24 Britain's top share index retreated from six-month peaks on Tuesday as euro zone debt woes prompted investors to take profits in banking stocks and rebalance portfolios in favour of high dividend payers.

-The fall on the London bourse chimed with weaker a equity performance in Europe .FTEU3 and the United States .SPX, on worries that Greece could be heading for a messy default after it failed to secure a restructuring deal with private bond holders on Monday.
+The fall on the London bourse chimed with weaker a equity performance in Europe and the United States, on worries that Greece could be heading for a messy default after it failed to secure a restructuring deal with private bond holders on Monday.

 "Investors are getting a bit concerned that these negotiations with Greece and private bond holders are failing to come up with anything.
 That has taken the gloss off the market," said David Morrison, market strategist at GFT Global.